jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 So it is with a positive sense of identity, the Buddha argues.
 We might find real pleasure and happiness from it in the short term — ‘I am an athlete!
 I am a top-tier lawyer!’ — but due to the transience of life we will not sustain such identities forever.
 One day we’ll wake up to find we no longer quite fit with who we thought we were or craved to be.
 The honey has all gone; just the knife remains.

 Buddhism aims to fix our misconceptions about identity not by showing us the ‘correct’ identity, but by claiming that we do not have an identity at all.

+Our recurrent thoughts, feelings, hopes, fears, desires, moods, obsessions, attachments — none of them define us; for nothing does.

 When in a transient, composite world we see ourselves for what we really are — ever-changing bundles of the same — we recognize that all identity is fallacy, unbox ourselves from illusions of self, and flow with the swirl.